Rene Krhin: Bologna

 On 27 July 2010, he moved to fellow Serie A side Bologna in a co-ownership deal for €2 million.

 However, at the start of the 2010–11 season, Krhin suffered a setback when he was plagued by injuries.
 It wasn't until on 14 November 2010 when Krhin made his debut, coming on as a second-half substitute, in a 1–0 win over Brescia.
 This was followed up by playing the whole game on 21 November 2010, in a 4–1 loss against Napoli.
 In his first season at the club, Krhin made five appearances in his first season.

 Krhin made his first appearance for the side in the 2011–12 season, starting the whole game, in a 2–0 loss against Fiorentina in the opening game of the season.
 However, Krhin's first team opportunities at Bologna continued to be limited.
 On 11 March 2012, he scored his first goal in Serie A during the match against Lazio, which was won by Bologna 3–1.
 Krhin ended his season at Bologna after suffering a knee injury, in a 3–1 loss against Palermo on 1 April 2012.
 At the end of the 2011–12 season, Krhin went on to make nine appearances and scoring once in all competitions.

 In the 2012–13 season, Krhin continued to rehabilitate from his knee injury at the start of the season.
 It wasn't until on 28 October 2012 when he made his return from injury, coming on as a second–half substitute, in a 3–1 loss against his former club, Inter Milan.
 Since his return, Krhin began to have a handful of first team football at Bologna.
 At the end of the 2012–13 season, Krhin went on to make 22 appearances in all competitions.

 In the 2013–14 season, Krhin featured for the first two matches to the start of the season before suffering an injury.
 Although he returned to the first team from injury, he continued to play out in different midfield positions.
 But he once played in central–defence, in a 0–0 draw against Chievo on 4 November 2013.
 Although he suffered setback of suspension and injury, the club were relegated from Serie A. Despite this, Krhin went on to make 28 appearances in all competitions.

-Back to Internazionale
+Back to Inter Milan

 Krhin was re-signed by Inter Milan from Bologna in June 2014 for €1.2 million on a contract until 30 June 2016.

 Having started the season on the substitute bench, Krhin finally re-debuted for the club, coming on as a late substitute, in a 1–0 win over Sampdoria on 29 October 2014.
 He then started the whole game, in a 0–0 draw against Qarabağ in the sixth matchday of the UEFA Europa League group stage.